-However, if your reserves haven’t been built up yet, there are other ways to find cash quickly.
+However, if your reserves aren't built up yet, there are other ways to find cash quickly.

 1. Trim the fat from your spending

 Start by cutting back on discretionary spending, such as eating out or shopping for clothes.
-Next, examine your finances with a fine-toothed comb and figure out the less-obvious places where you can cut back.
+Next, examine your spending carefully and figure out the less-obvious places where you can cut back.
 For example, consider limiting bulk purchases at wholesale and big-box retailers.
 Although buying in bulk can save you money in the long run, in the short-term it’s more expensive.

 2. Pad your paycheck or pick up extra work

-Bera suggests contacting your employer’s human resources department to change the withholding amount for taxes.
+Bera suggests contacting your employer’s human resources department to explore changing the withholding amount for taxes.
 For example, if you normally receive a big tax refund in the spring, consider adjusting your withholding so that you see more money in each paycheck, rather than waiting for the lump sum.

-You can also boost your income through part-time work.
+You can also boost your income through a side gig.
 Perhaps you’ve gained valuable skills at your full-time job.
 Leveraging those skills could earn you a consulting or contractor role.

 Beyond a side job, think about ways you could generate passive forms of income.
 For example, taking on a roommate by renting out a room in your home.